KxSystems/docs/docs/basics/files.md

 Applying the handle to data appends it to the file as bytes.
 Applying the `neg` of the handle to char data appends it as text.
+The result of a successful operation is the positive or negative handle.

 ### Text